Ljubljana

 City Art Gallery Ljubljana becomes part of Institute of Museum and Galleries of Ljubljana

 The Bežigrad Gallery has operated as one of minor art exhibition venues under the City Art Gallery Ljubljana since 1996 and the Bežigrad Gallery 2 since 2002.
 In 2009, the City Art Gallery Ljubljana and the Bežigrad Gallery merged with the City Museum at the initiative of the City of Ljubljana to form the institute of Museum and Galleries of Ljubljana.
-In 2010, the latter obtained new premises in the Tobacco 001 Cultural Centre and launched its new exhibition programme at the Gallery 001 in March 2011.
+In 2010, it acquired new premises at the Tobačna 001 Cultural Center and began a new exhibition program at Gallery 001 in March 2011, continuing until the establishment of the new exhibition space Cukrarna, which took over its activities in 2021.
+Since then, the Ljubljana City Art Gallery has operated as an independent unit with its distinct identity within the parent institution MGML.

 Stay in touch with us!